 4. Bear Put Spread: Investors make use of this option strategy whenever they believe that the price of a commodity will fall.
 The tactic, which is also known as the "bear put debit spread," bothers with buying a commodity at a strike price and having it sold at a lower strike rate upon expiration.

 5. Strike Price: For a box arbitrage contract to be exercised, there has to be an agreed price in place.
 It means different things for both call and put options.
 In the case of a call option, it is the price at which an investor can buy a commodity before it expires.
 When strike price is mentioned with respect to put options, it refers to the price at which an investor can sell a commodity before its expiration date.

 How Does Box Arbitrage Work?

-This approach means that an investor does not bother where the underlying closes in the knowledge that what is to be gotten depends on the difference between the bull call spread and bear put spread strike prices.
+This approach means that an investor does not bother where the underlying closes in on the knowledge that what is to be gotten depends on the difference between the bull call spread and the bear put spread strike prices.